Open-Models-Startup/docs-vite/CONTRIBUTING.md

 ### 2. **Work on the issue**

-Once assigned to an issue, choose [the right tool for the job](README.md#development) - you may want to use Web Publisher, Codeflow, or develop locally.
+Once assigned to an issue, choose [the right tool for the job](README.md#development) - you may want to use Web Publisher, iEcho, or develop locally.
 We have no preference.

 Whenever in doubt or whenever you feel stuck, please ask clarifying questions in the issue thread or on our [Discord](https://discord.gg/EQ7uJQxC).
 We are here to support you!